romuloMoreschi/romuloMoreschi/README.md

 # ⚡ Fun Facts:

-- My favorite anime in the whole world is Steins Gate (It get's better after 800 episodes LOL)
+- My favorite anime in the whole world is Steins Gate
 - My favorite tv show is Bojack Horseman ~I don't understand how people lives🐴 ~
 - In my teens I wanted to be a professional basketball player